Skip to main content

 About rating valuations

-A rating valuation is a three-yearly assessment of a property's value in relation to current market values.
+A rating valuation is a required assessment of a property's value in relation to current market values.

-We use independent valuers, Quotable Value (QV), to assess the value of all properties as of 1 September 2024.
-These new values will be used to calculate rates starting from 1 July 2025.
-It has no impact on this financial year’s rates.
+Independent valuers Quotable Value (QV) assessed the value of all properties as of 1 September 2024.
+These updated values are used to calculate how rates are divided up from 1 July 2025.

 Use the Property Search tool to find a property's rates and valuation details.